 What is vetting?

-Vetting is the process undertaken prior to the opening of the fair when a team of experts from the UK, Europe and the USA checks the items being offered for sale.
+Vetting is the process undertaken prior to the opening of the fair when a team of experts check the items being offered for sale.
 Once the fair has started, the sold stock is replaced daily and the fresh items are vetted before each morning’s 11.00am opening.

 What are the vetters looking for?

-The Vetting Committees check each item for authenticity, date and condition.
-The details given on each item’s label are also checked.
+The Vetting Committees check each item for authenticity, date and condition to make sure the details on the label are accurate.

 Who are the vetters?